Federated Learning for Internet of Things: Applications, Challenges, and Opportunities: Challenges and Opportunities

-In IoT settings, the data collected by different devices can be very different in their characteristics, and various types of devices have different preferences for their data collection, which may create a discrepancy in the local data structure among all the participants in FL.
-For example, a surveillance camera will record in real-time (24x7 hours), while the data generated by a doorbell is intermittent.
-However, the central server could not examine the impact of the data heterogeneity until the training is over.
+Within cross-device settings, clients under the FL framework have diverse system metrics in terms of both hardware and software.
+Various devices with different hardware architectures or even different device vendors are used to perform the learning tasks in different operating systems and different software APIs.
+Clients may choose different deep learning frameworks such as TensorFlow, PyTorch, and Caffe to train the local models, resulting in different model formats for aggregation.
+All the diversities have not only posed a significant challenge to system design but also exacerbated the asynchronous communication problem as mentioned above.
+Moreover, in IoT settings, the data collected by different devices can be very different in terms of the feature and dimensions, and various types of devices can also have different temporal and spatial preferences for their data collection, which may create a discrepancy in the local data structure among all the participants under FL framework.
+For example, a surveillance camera will record videos in real-time (24x7 hours), while the data generated by a doorbell is intermittent.
+However, the central server could not examine the impact of the data heterogeneity until the training is done.

-To address this challenge, we envision that the training quality and speed will be improved if we could determine the heterogeneity and make adjustments accordingly before the training starts.
-Another popular direction for this challenge is to reduce the model bias via efficient regulations for the training.
+An FL framework for IoT should enable graceful adaptation of the data and compute load across different devices based on their resource availability.
+To address this challenge, we envision that the training quality and speed will be improved if we can determine the heterogeneity and make adjustments accordingly before the training starts.
+Diao et al. \cite{Diao2021HeteroFLCA} proposed a heterogeneous FL framework that can produce a single global inference model from training heterogeneous local models on the clients.
+It is the first time to challenge the underlying assumption of existing work that local models have to share the same architecture as the global model, which inspires a solution to address the system heterogeneity among IoT devices.